cakephp/docs/en/core-libraries/behaviors/timestamp.rst

         }
     }

-The above shows how you can use customized column names and subscribe to additional events as well.
+As you can see above, in addition to the standard ``Model.beforeSave`` event, we are also updating the ``completed_at`` column when orders are completed.

 Updating timestamps on entities
 ===============================

 Sometimes you'll want to update the just the timestamps on an entity without changing any other properties.
-This is sometimes refered to as 'touching' a record.
+This is sometimes referred to as 'touching' a record.
 In CakePHP you can use the ``touch()`` method to do exactly this::

     // Touch based on the Model.beforeSave event.